ton-blockchain/lockup-wallet-contract/vesting/README.md

 `wallet-id` -  use `698983191` for basechain, `698983190` for masterchain; These are common ids, although you can use others.

-`start_time` - unixtime of beginning of the vesting;
+`start_time` - unixtime from which all periods (vesting and cliff) are counted;

-`total_duration` - numbers of seconds, total duration of the vesting;
+`total_duration` - total duration of vesting in seconds;

-`unlock_period` - numbers of seconds, frequency of unlock of vesting coins.
-Unlocking will take place in equal shares of `total_amount` every `unlock_period`.
+`unlock_period` - duration of timestep of vesting unlock in seconds.
+Unlocking will take place in equal shares of `total_amount` every `unlock_period` (except for the initiall cliff period, see below).

-`cliff_duration` - numbers of seconds, the time of the initial period when the entire amount is blocked;
+`cliff_duration` - duration of initial period when the entire amount is locked in seconds;

-`total_amount` - in Toncoins, total amount of vesting coins;
+`total_amount` - total amount of vesting coins in Toncoins;

-`allow_elector` - `1` if blocked funds can be sent to the elector's contract and config, `0` if not.
-(If you want to participate in validation).
+`allow_elector` - `1` if blocked funds can be sent to the elector'  and config' contracts (in other words wallet may participate in validation), `0` if not.

 `filename-base` - the generated private key, address and message for deploying the wallet will be saved with this name.